guilhermegjr/todo-react/README.md

-# TODO React
+# TODO React + Redux

-This is a simple project I used to Learn react.
+This is a simple project I used to Learn React + Redux.

 ![See it in action](./TODO.gif)